Downloads

 2016 USA 759857 15296 14250 1046 0.020 0.019 -0.0014

-The data is aggregated by inmigration country, outmigration country and year.
-It shows the flows of scholars between all countries with at least one migration event.
+The data is aggregated by inmigration area, outmigration area and year.
+It shows the flows of scholars between all areas with at least one migration event.

 2010 DEU USA 2393